• Skip to primary navigation

 • Allergy free – make these bars however you need to in order to avoid allergens or sensitivities

 Recently, I bought a bunch of “healthy” bars on clearance for my kids.
-I thought I was doing a good thing for my family as they were heavily discounted, and some of them had more protein that most other bars in the store.
+I thought I was doing a good thing for my family as they were heavily discounted, and some of them had more protein than most other bars in the store.

 However, the addiction factor kicked in pretty quickly.

-See, we don't have many processed foods in our home.
-I don't typically realize how “odd” this is, but when visitors look in our cabinets and fridge, they comment something like “Wow, you guys really do eat healthy!”
+See, we don’t have many processed foods in our home.
+I don’t typically realize how “odd” this is, but when visitors look in our cabinets and fridge, they comment something like “Wow, you guys really do eat healthily!”

 And the carbs have had a bad effect on one of the members of our family, who shall remain nameless.